Regimental Badge

 Best repro to use is the Armi Sport model.
 These are an accurate copy of the interchangeable Model 3, whereas the others are of the Model 4 (which weren't used here, but almost all converted to Sniders).
 Pedersoli also make a good version.

-Black powder firearms are imported into New Zealand by Hayes and Associates.
+Pedersoli firearms are imported into New Zealand by The Outdoors Hut in Upper Hutt.

 Any supplier in the US -